Skip to main content

 The minimum slot that the request can be evaluated at

-When using filters, you can use comparison operators for slot, blockTime, or signature, plus a special status filter.
-These operators work like database queries to give you precise control over your data range.
+When using filters, you can use comparison operators for slot, blockTime, or signature, plus the special status & tokenAccounts filters.

 Comparison Operators